leon-vv/Traceon/README.md

 ## Features

+v0.2.0:
+- Use higher order charge distribution on line elements in radial symmetry
+- Use higher order line elements (polynomials) in radial symmetry
+- Better integration techniques, especially with regards to the logarithmic singularities

+v0.1.0:
 - Uses the powerful [GMSH library](https://gmsh.info/) for meshing
 - Solve for surface charge distribution using BEM
 - General 3D geometries and radially symmetric geometries